facebookarchive/CloudCodeWebhooks-Express/README.md

 npm install
 ```

-Open Cloud Code requires an HTTPS connection, and so a valid SSL certificate is required.
+Cloud Code Webhooks requires an HTTPS connection, and so a valid SSL certificate is required.
 Self-signed certificates are not accepted.

 Update the locations at the top of `server.js` to point to your certificate and private key files, or place the files in this folder named `private-key.pem` and `certificate.pem`.
 These files will be ignored by git.